Support Centre

 6. Principles

-Article 6 of the LGPD foresees that any activities of processing of personal data should be performed observing the following principles (Article 6 of the LGPD):
+Article 6 of the LGPD foresees that any activities of processing personal data should be performed observing the following principles (Article 6 of the LGPD):

 • good faith;